food & drink · music & nightlife ·

 The Violet Hour

-If you’ve visited Violet Hour before, but can’t seem to find it this time around, your eyes aren’t playing tricks on you.
-It’s intentional – Violet Hour’s exterior features an ever-changing mural facade that changes regularly to feature different artists.
+If you’ve visited Violet Hour before but can’t seem to find it this time around, your eyes aren’t playing tricks on you.
+It’s intentional—Violet Hour’s exterior features an ever-changing mural facade that features different artists.
 No one would blame you for not realizing there’s a bar tucked away behind the art!

 Once inside, enjoy a list of James Beard-award-winning prohibition-style cocktails that change seasonally, plus a menu of small plates, all served in an elegantly appointed space.